-The 0 Cataraqui Street property is contaminated with petroleum hydrocarbons, heavy metals, and polycyclic aromatic hydrocarbons (PAHs) within the soil at concentrations that exceed the applicable Ontario Site Condition Standards for residential or parkland use.
+The 5 & 7 Cataraqui Street property is contaminated with petroleum hydrocarbons, heavy metals, polycyclic aromatic hydrocarbons (PAHs) and volatile organic compounds (VOCs) within the soil and groundwater at concentrations that exceed the applicable Ontario Site Condition Standards for residential use.
 These contaminants are present due to unregulated landfilling within the industrial inner harbour area in the 19'th and 20'th centuries and the legacy of commercial, industrial and transportation uses on and adjacent to the property prior to the emergence of regulations and best practices designed to reduce pollution.

-In accordance with Ontario Regulation 153/04 (RSC), the proponent must undertake remediation of environmental risks and submit a Record of Site Condition (RSC) before construction that would change the land use from its current vacant state to residential or parkland use.
-The applicant has submitted a remediation concept for the project that proposes to undertake a hybrid remediation approach consisting of different approaches on the building and utility corridor parcels and the waterfront parcel.
-Contaminated soil removal within the parcels associated with the proposed building and utilities infrastructure will be undertaken to achieve conformance with provincial soil standards and a Record of Site Condition.
-The waterfront parcel that will be redeveloped into outdoor amenity space will utilize a Tier 3 Risk Assessment with risk mitigation measures to address soil contamination and achieve a Record of Site Condition.
+In accordance with Ontario Regulation 153/04 (RSC), the proponent must undertake remediation of environmental risks and submit a Record of Site Condition (RSC) before construction that would change the land use from its current commercial/industrial to residential status.

-Staff have reviewed the remediation plans and associated cost estimates provided by the applicant and believe they are reasonable based upon the information provided within the
+The applicant has submitted a remediation concept for the project that proposes to undertake a hybrid remediation approach consisting of contaminated soil removal, risk assessment and long-term risk management measures focused on groundwater that will be set out within the RSC and Certificate of Property Use (CPU) and reviewed by the Ontario Ministry of Environment, Conservation and Parks.

-Phase II Environmental Site Assessment report for the property.
-The estimated maximum costs to implement the proposed remediation plan is \$4,088,883 and is deemed eligible for recovery through brownfield financial incentive rebates.
-This amount includes a deduction of \$20,000 already provided to the project through an Initial Study Grant (Report Number 23-167).
-The nature and amounts of estimated eligible remediation costs are shown below in Table 1.
+Staff have reviewed the remediation plan and associated cost estimates provided by the applicant and believe they are reasonable based upon the information provided within the Phase II Environmental Site Assessment report for the property.
+The estimated costs to implement the proposed remediation plan is \$4,893,037 of which \$4,828,587 is deemed eligible for recovery through brownfield financial incentive rebates.